braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/implementation_guide.md

 article_title: Advanced Push Notification Implementation for iOS (Optional)
 platform: Swift
 page_order: 30
-description: "This advanced implementation guide covers how to leverage iOS push notification content app extensions to get the most out of your push messages.
-Also included are three use cases built by our team, accompanying code snippets, and guidance on logging analytics."
+description: "This advanced implementation guide covers how to leverage iOS push notification content app extensions to get the most out of your push messages with the Swift SDK."
 channel:
   - push
 ---